kubohiroya/sheet2form/README.md

 * importForm:
    Import predefined Google Form items and preferences into your Google Spreadsheet content values in a certain format.

+### Limitations

-### Warning: Incomplete interpretation caused by Google Forms API insufficiency
+Warning: Incomplete interpretation caused by Google Forms API insufficiency.

  * see https://github.com/kubohiroya/sheet2form/issues

-# Example
+## Example

-## Google Spreadsheet content
+#### Google Spreadsheet content as a source of Google Form

  | | A | B | C | D | E |
  |---|---|---|---|---|---|